 Section 7.
 1 - Number: The Board of Directors will consist of the Dean of the College or

-designee, the University of Florida's Senior Vice President for Health Affairs or designee, the Vice President for Business Affairs or designee, the Associate Dean for Clinical Affairs, a College Administrator appointed by the Dean, and two members of the Corporation elected at large in the manner provided in the Bylaws.
+designee, University President or designee, the University of Florida's Senior Vice President for Health Affairs or designee, the Vice President for Business Affairs/Chief Operating Officer/Chief Financial Officer or designee of any of them, the Associate Dean for Clinical Affairs, a College Administrator appointed by the Dean, and two members of the Corporation elected at large in the manner provided in the Bylaws.

 Section 7.2 - Executive Committee: Pursuant to a resolution adopted by the majority of the full Board, the Board may create an Executive Committee which, to the extent provided in such resolution, may exercise the powers of the Board, except as hereinafter provided.
 Upon the determination of the Board to create an Executive Committee, the following will be deemed members of said Committee: The Dean of the College or designee, the College Administrator appointed by the Dean, Vice President, and Secretary/Treasurer.
 Once established, the Executive Committee will remain in existence until a contrary determination is made by the Board pursuant to a resolution adopted by the majority of the full Board.
 Anything herein contained to the contrary notwithstanding, the Executive Committee will have no authority to: